justanoobcoder/nvim/README.md

 ### Optional

-If you're a C/C++ programmer, you may want to install `ccls` for C/C++ language support.
+If you're a C/C++ programmer, you may want to install `clang` for C/C++ language support.
 Neovim will provide you some autocompletion, errors, warnings,... when you code C/C++ programs.